 Location Grants

-Students enrolling in the Spring 2026 Santiago Center program will receive a $2,000 location grant, automatically applied to program costs.
+Students enrolling in the Fall 2026 and Spring 2027 Santiago Center program will receive a $2,000 location grant, automatically applied to program costs.

 *Eligibility for awards noted above will depend on a combination of factors.
-Students will be evaluated by the Financial Aid Office to determine if they meet the criteria.
-Awards distribution is dependent on available funding.
-Visiting students interested in being reviewed for need-based awards should add Syracuse University to their FAFSA (code 002882).
+Students will be evaluated by both the SU Abroad Office and the Financial Aid Office to determine if they meet the criteria.
+Award distribution is dependent on available funding.

 Financial Aid Transfer Form